 This is backwards.
 You're making the AI figure out your system from scratch every single time.
 It's like hiring a new electrician for every outlet in your house and explaining your wiring from the beginning each time.

 The problem gets worse with scale.
-A typical enterprise app has 400,000 files spread across dozens of repositories.
+A typical enterprise app has hundreds of thousands of files spread across dozens of repositories.
 No AI tool can hold all that context in its "memory."
-So you end up explaining the same architectural decisions over and over.
+So, you end up explaining the same architectural decisions over and over.

 What you need isn't better prompts.
 You need AI that already understands your system.